SixBytesUnder/infoboard/README.md

 * Almost everything is configurable in `.env` file;
 * Show current time and date;
 * Background images, changing every 60 seconds.
 Source of images can be: a local folder, [NASA Picture of the day](https://apod.nasa.gov/apod/astropix.html), random image from [Unsplash](https://unsplash.com/) or curated images from [Pexels](https://www.pexels.com/);
-* Up to 10 upcoming events from Google Calendar;
-* Current weather and weekly forecast from [DarkSky](https://darksky.net);
+* Current weather and weekly forecast from [ClimaCell](https://www.climacell.co/);
+* Additional weather details include:
+  * humidity,
+  * wind speed,
+  * barometric pressure,
+  * air quality (PM2.5 and PM10),
+  * many more.
 * Transport for London status updates for tube, overground, dlr, tfl rail and tram;
 * Transport for London bus timetable for bus stops you choose;
 * Everything, except for time can be folded or expanded by clicking on their icons;
-* Two buttons at the bottom right corner allow skipping to the next image or skip the entire folder to the next one (for local source only);
+* Two buttons at the bottom right corner allow skipping to the next image or skip the entire folder to the next one (for local images source only);
 * If your browser supports programmatic fullscreen mode, a third button will appear to switch browser to fullscreen;
 * Runs as a responsive website therefore can be accessed on any device;
 * Available as [PWA](https://developers.google.com/web/progressive-web-apps/) (Progressive Web Application) - add a shortcut to infoboard that looks just like an app on your phone or tablet and don't bother using a browser.